onc-healthit/api-resource-guide/docs/inquiry-portal/g10-inquiries.md

 In the example you provided, it would be acceptable “for the FHIR Server to have the user accept the list as a whole … or reject the list as a whole” as long as the patient has the ability to authorize the application based on resource-level scopes, if requested by the patient.
 For example, the patient could be presented a “request list for the user to blanket request/deny access” accompanied with a hyperlink that could direct them to choose individual resources, if they desired.

+### May 2021
+**Stakeholder Inquiry**: Can you clarify what is required of OAuth 2.0 in the Patient Access API?

+**ONC Response**: The § 170.315(g)(10) Standardized API for patient and population services certification criterion requires the following for authentication and authorization for patient and user scopes for first time connections:

+- Authentication and authorization must occur during the process of granting access to patient data in accordance with the HL7® SMART Application Launch Framework Implementation Guide (incorporated by reference at § 170.215(a)(3)) and OpenID Connect Core 1.0 incorporating errata set 1 (incorporated by reference at § 170.215(b)).
+- A Health IT Module’s authorization server must issue a refresh token valid for a period of no less than three months to applications capable of storing a client secret.
+- A Health IT Module’s authorization server must issue a refresh token for a period of no less than three months to native applications capable of securing a refresh token.

+and for subsequent connections:

+- Access must be granted to patient data in accordance with the implementation specification adopted in the HL7® SMART Application Launch Framework Implementation Guide (incorporated by reference at § 170.215(a)(3)) without requiring re-authorization and re-authentication when a valid refresh token is supplied by the application.
+- A Health IT Module’s authorization server must issue a refresh token valid for a new period of no less than three months to applications capable of storing a client secret.
+Beyond the certification criteria requirements, health IT developers are not required to support all methods that third-party application developers seek to use.
+Additional information and clarifications regarding this criterion can be found on the <a target = "_blank" href = "https://www.healthit.gov/test-method/standardized-api-patient-and-population-services#ccg">September</a>.

 --8<-- "includes/abbreviations.md"